 Average Weather in Minneapolis Minnesota, United States

-In Minneapolis, the summers are long, warm, and wet; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
+In Minneapolis, the summers are warm and wet; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
 Over the course of the year, the temperature typically varies from 9°F to 83°F and is rarely below -11°F or above 92°F.

 Average High and Low Temperature